Victorian Railways F class (diesel): Withdrawal

-Withdrawal of the F class locomotives began in October 1979 with the withdrawal of F214.
+Withdrawal of the F class locomotives began in October 1979 with the withdrawal of F214; it and F206 and F210 were scrapped in June 1981.
 The remaining locomotives with withdrawn between November 1979 and July 1987, when the last three locomotives, F202, F208, and F216, were taken out of service.
-Following withdrawal, the locomotives appear to have been placed in storage although most were later scrapped.
+Following withdrawal, the locomotives appear to have been placed in storage, and most were later scrapped.
 Only one locomotive was broken up in the same year it was withdrawn; F215 was withdrawn in April 1983 and scrapped later that year.